 REB investigators carry out a wide range of epidemiological, genetic, and radiation dosimetry research to quantify risk, identify susceptible populations, and carry out advanced exposure assessments.
 Learn more about REB research areas.

 REB fellows enjoy unique opportunities to plan, conduct, and publish results of a variety of research studies, while receiving training in radiation epidemiology, biostatistics, molecular epidemiology, radiation biology, and cancer risk assessment from radiation exposure.

-Radiation Epidemiology & Dosimetry Course Materials
+Radiation Epidemiology & Dosimetry Course Videos and Slides Now Available

 To be notified about future courses, sign up with your name and email address.